mspncp/gosu-wiki/To Do.md

   * Create a dynamic screenshot page for all the topics in the Showcase
   * Link to Windows opengl thread form index page
   * Mention this as a workaround for installing platform=ruby Gosu on 10.7: export CC="gcc-4.2"; alias gcc="gcc-4.2"
+  * Add "Feature Pack" to requirements for MSVC